hakavlad/yazram/README.md

 ## Yet another zram manager

-This is a service that makes swapspace on a zram device.
+This is a service that makes swap space on a zram device and tunes virtual memory to improve UX with swap space on zram.
 Edit `zram-on` to configure.

 To install the latest version:
 ```bash